MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Development/App_dev.md

 # Develop Apps for Windows IoT Enterprise

-This page compiles resources on Windows application development that will help you get started developing applications for Windows IoT Enterprise devices.
+This page compiles resources on Windows application development to help you get started developing applications for Windows IoT Enterprise devices.

 Developing applications for Windows IoT Enterprise devices is much like developing for Windows Client devices.
-The same applications built for Windows Client will run on Windows IoT Enterprise without any modifications.
+The same applications built for Windows Client run on Windows IoT Enterprise without any modifications.
 The difference between developing applications for Windows IoT Enterprise and Windows Desktop is the extra consideration that should be taken for any [Windows IoT customization or lockdown policies](../Customize/customize-overview.md) applied to the device.

 ## Set Up your Environment

 ### Install Development Tools

-To develop applications for Windows IoT, you will need Visual Studio, the Windows SDK, and the Windows App SDK.
+To develop applications for Windows IoT, you need Visual Studio, the Windows SDK, and the Windows App SDK.

 |Topic  |Resource  |Description  |
 |---------|---------|---------|